 Hubler Covered Bridge is located at the following coordinates: 40.986050, -76.927862.
 Access to the bridge is from Sanford Bates Drive.

 Hassenplug Covered Bridge

-Hassenplug Covered Bridge is considered to be the oldest remaining covered bridge and (likely) the second-oldest covered bridge in the United States.
+Hassenplug Covered Bridge is considered to be the oldest remaining covered bridge and (likely) the second-oldest covered bridge in the United States (Hyde Hall Covered Bridge near Cooperstown, NY is the oldest).
 Built in 1825, the bridge crosses 80 feet over Buffalo Creek.
 It was refurbished in 1959.

 The bridge is located just outside of the downtown area of Mifflinburg, making it an easy covered bridge to visit when traveling through the area.
 Given the bridge’s age, it’s amazing that it is still open to traffic.

 The bridge is also the trailhead for the Koon’s Trail, which is a one-mile trail that follows Buffalo Creek.
 This trail offers a nice short hike through the woods and some unique views of Hassenplug Covered Bridge.

 Getting There: Hassenplug Covered Bridge is located on North 4th Street, less than a mile from the heart of town.
 It is located at the following coordinates: 40.923651, -77.049775.
 There is room to pull off the road on the side of the bridge closest to town.

 Hayes Covered Bridge is another of Union County’s covered bridges to have a unique quirk.
 Built in 1882 using the King truss, this bridge crosses 63 feet over Buffalo Creek.
 This bridge is located in a rural area west of Mifflinburg and surrounded by picturesque farmland.